These Keto Waffles are exactly what you need for a keto breakfast treat!

 Water - To give the batter the right consistency for spreading into the waffle iron.

-Almond Flour - Blanched, extra fine almond flour recipe will give you the fluffiest keto waffles.
+Almond Flour - Blanched, extra fine almond flour recipe will give you the fluffiest waffles.

-Baking Soda - This common baking ingredients gives the waffles a bit of lift, keeping them fluffy as they cook.
+Baking Soda - This common baking ingredient gives the waffles a bit of lift, keeping them fluffy as they cook.

 Salt - Just a bit of salt helps to balance the sweetness of the recipe.